FelixYu120/League_of_Legends_Analysis/README.md

 I believe that the ban columns are NMAR because the nature of the missingness depends on the value itself.
 When a row is missing a ban1 or ban2 it implies that there was no ban on any champion at all.
 Because this was not dependent on any other values, this constitutes an NMAR.

 ### Missingness Dependency
-In this part, we computed whether golddiffat15's missingness is dependent on the region.
+In this part, I computed whether golddiffat15's missingness is dependent on the region.
 I did this because of the table above, where LPL had NaN for gold.
 I used a permutation test to see if the missingness in golddiffat15 was just random or it came from another distribution.
 I used a 0.05 significance level cutoff and used TVD for the test statistic.
 Null Hypothesis: The distribution of league when golddiffat15 is missing is the same as the distribution of league when golddiffat15 is not missing.
 Alternative Hypothesis: The distribution of league when golddiffat15 is missing is not the same as the distribution of league when golddiffat15 is not missing.
 Below is the graph of the permutation test of golddiffat15